andyL89/tap-room-redux/README.md

 ## Setup/Installation

 * To clone this directory, navigate in your terminal to the desired location of the project and run command `git clone https://github.com/andyL89/tap-room.git`
-* Navigate to top level of the directory with command `cd merch-site`
+* Navigate to top level of the directory with command `cd tap-room`
 * Run local server with command `npm run start`

 ---